 Prior to joining UCA, Dr Jarihani has worked as a Senior Research Fellow within the Sustainability Research Centre at the University of the Sunshine Coast in Australia.
-During his fellowship in collaboration with CSIRO, his research focussed on catchment modelling in gullied savanna ecosystems, tributary to the Great Barrier Reef, an important world heritage site in Australia.
+During his fellowship in collaboration with CSIRO, his research focused on catchment modelling in gullied savanna ecosystems, tributary to the Great Barrier Reef, an important world heritage site in Australia.
 He has also led and managed large projects on remote sensing and erosion hazard identification and mitigation.

 Dr Jarihani worked for 8 years as a Hydrologic Engineer in several consulting engineers’ companies, where he led numerous large and innovative projects, addressing complex natural resource management challenges.
 During this time, he developed excellent leadership and project management skills, as well as delivered projects on time and within budget.
 He also has excellent technical skills in Geographical Information Systems (GIS) and remote sensing, hydrological and erosion modelling, spatial surveying, statistical analysis, geomorphology, and drone operation.